-Hearing aids can look the same on the outside, but have different capabilities based on the inside.
+Hearing aids can look the same on the outside, but have different abilities based on the inside.
 We offer three hearing aid technology levels.
-These levels vary in signal processing, noise algorithms, and user adjustments.
-Our audiologists will help you select the best technology level for your hearing loss and lifestyle.
+These levels differ in signal processing, noise algorithms, and user adjustments.
+Our audiologists will help you select the best technology level for your hearing loss and way of living.

 1. Premium Level Hearing Aid Technology

 High End digital or Premium hearing aids are fully automatic.
 They use the most advanced noise reduction algorithms.
-Premium technology is best for individuals who have active lifestyles and spend most of their time in noisy environments.
-These hearing aids are designed to work well in the most difficult listening situations.
+Premium technology is best for individuals who have active lifestyles and spend most of their time in noisy conditions.
+These hearing aids are designed to work well in the hardest listening situations.
 High end digital hearing aids give the audiologist the most control.
-Especially, when they adjust the frequency gain for sloping and difficult to fit hearing losses.
+Especially, when they adjust the frequency gain for sloping and hard to fit hearing losses.